NerLOR/owinec/README.md

 As authentication protocol in SOAP all listed below can be used theoretically.
-In practice, Windows clients only support `Negotiate` authentication, which uses NTLMv1.
+In practice, Windows clients only support `Negotiate` authentication, which in turn uses NTLMv1.

 | Authentication Protocol | Default | Source | Collector  |
 |-------------------------|:-------:|:------:|:----------:|